|

 2. Win in first heat entered

-points equal the ratio of your score to the score of your highest-scoring
+your points equal the ratio of your score to the score of your

-opponent plus 100 points for a win, 20 points for 2nd place,
+highest-scoring opponent plus 100 points for a win, 20 points

-or five points for third place in a 5-player game
+for 2nd place, or 5 points for 3rd place in a 5-player game

 The order of finish in a game is determined first by prestige